Shopping Cart

 2. The Nakashima Joint

-Many Nakashima coffee tables have his namesake joint style, the Nakashima joint.
-Also known as a butterfly joint, bow tie joint, Dutchman joint, or dovetail key, it’s a type of winged inlaid joinery that brings together two disparate pieces of wood.
+Many Nakashima coffee tables have his namesake joint style.
+Known as a butterfly , bow tie , Dutchman , or dovetail key, it’s a type of inlaid joinery that brings together two disparate pieces of wood.

-To create the joint, Nakashima cut a bow tie shape into the area where two pieces of wood needed to join, then inlaid a piece of identically-shaped wood into the space.
-This type of joint firmly connects two pieces while providing an aesthetically pleasing butterfly shape.
+To create the joint, Nakashima cut a bow tie shape into the area where two pieces of wood were to be joined, then inlaid a piece of identically-shaped, contrasting wood into the space.
+This type of joint firmly connects two pieces while creating an aesthetically rich, butterfly shape.
+It was also used to help prevent natural cracks and fissures from opening further or spreading in the boards.
+Sometimes, butterflies weren’t necessary, yet Nakashima used them to enhance the compositional interest of his design.
+These joints were always made of wood, most commonly with East Indian rosewood

 3. Modernist Influences

 Nakashima’s modernist influence extended beyond his designs and into his personal belief system.
-During a 1937 trip to India, Nakashima toured India’s first modernist building, the Sri Aurobindo Ashram, considered an outstanding example of harmony and humility in architectural design.
+During a 1937 trip to India, Nakashima with Antonin Raymond to design and build India’s first concrete, modernist building, the Sri Aurobindo Ashram, considered an outstanding example of harmony and humility in architectural design.

 Nakashima was so deeply affected by the location’s spiritual significance that he joined the Ashram.
 Leader Sri Aurobindo gave him the Sanskrit name Sundarananda, meaning “one who delights in beauty.”